open/close all folders

 - Both Hannibal King and Hal Jordan in their respective film appearances end up like this, thanks to the writers of both trying to take advantage of Ryan Reynolds comedic talents.
 Despite Reynolds proving himself a capable serious actor and action star, both instead rewrote the characters to be goofy Deadpan Snarker types, with King almost resembling Deadpool, a character that Reynolds was, at the time, working with the developers of the Blade franchise to bring to film with him playing the role.

 - In A Song of Ice and Fire, Samwell Tarly is characterized by his extremely low self-esteem due to abusive treatment by his father and continual cruel mockery for his weight, and this never really improves, even after he makes some friendships.
-In the adaptation Game of Thrones, once he makes some friendships early on, Samwell plays the role of Plucky Comic Relief and even responds in kind to (good natured) mockery by his friends.
+In the show, once he makes some friendships early on, Samwell plays the role of Plucky Comic Relief and even responds in kind to (good natured) mockery by his friends.
 However, after some of them abandon him during the second season's Bolivian Army Cliffhanger, he is more like his book counterpart during the third season.

 - The Thénardiers in Les Misérables, while still villains, were made into the main comic relief because the play was already very dramatic.